North Carolina Change Agent Team

 Progress to Date

-We have been supporting the academic success of all students by introducing metacognitive strategies such as test wrappers and presentations on learning strategies, and utilizing more active learning techniques with in-class activities and more interactive discussion board activities for our online students.
+As of June 2017, we have been supporting the academic success of all students by introducing metacognitive strategies such as test wrappers and presentations on learning strategies, and utilizing more active learning techniques with in-class activities and more interactive discussion board activities for our online students.
 All of our geology faculty members are also involved in a project using backwards design to align our student learning objectives, activities, and assessments in our Introductory Geology course.
-We are broadening participation and facilitating professional pathways in geoscience by partnering with North Carolina State University and the North Carolina Museum of Natural Sciences, who provide our students with paid summer research experiences and mentoring.
-The students who completed research projects have been provided additional opportunities present their research and serve as mentors to potential new students in the program.
+We are broadening participation and facilitating professional pathways in geoscience by partnering with North Carolina State University (NC State) and the North Carolina Museum of Natural Sciences (NCMNS), who provide our students with paid summer research experiences and mentoring.
+The students who completed research projects have been provided additional opportunities present their research and serve as mentors to potential new students in the program (link to GEOPATHS Project Description).

 Adrianne has taught completely online since 2009.
 She is always searching for new ways to reach her students and loves to hear what works for other people; as an example of this, she uses an iPad to make informative and fun videos for her online class.